waterlens/resume/resume.typ

 - A coursework for the course _Compilation Principle_.
 - Designed and implemented a programming language with functional features like algebraic data type, closure, and pattern matching.
-- Topics include: type checking, closure conversion, LLVM-based code generation ]
+- Topics include type checking, closure conversion, LLVM-based code generation ]

 #entry(